-While funding, partnership building, and continued analysis and design is need for multiple medium-term and long-term projects, momentum can be built for these projects in the short-term.
-The use of temporary projects can generate excitement for these projects, build community interest, and test design ideas to understand the best use of space.
+While funding, partnership building, and continued analysis and design is needed for multiple medium-term and long-term projects, momentum can be built for projects in the short-term.
+Temporary projects can generate excitement for projects, build community interest, and test design ideas to understand the best use of space.

-The streetscape recommendations for Grandview Avenue could be tested with day-long pop-up events to illustrate in real-time the impact of wider sidewalks, additional seating, and programming.
-Temporary signage could build momentum for on-street urban trails by highlighting the proposed urban hiking loops that connect to business districts, historic sites and public art.
+The streetscape recommendations for Grandview Avenue could be tested with day-long pop-up events to illustrate, in real-time, the impact of wider sidewalks, additional seating, and programming.
+Temporary signage could build momentum for on-street urban trails by highlighting the proposed urban hiking loops that connect to business districts, historic sites, and public art.